Le’Veon Bell Misses Deadline To Sign With Steelers, Officially Forfeits The Season

 The 4 p.m. deadline for Le’Veon Bell to sign his Franchise Tender with the Pittsburgh Steelers came and went without him ever reporting on Tuesday, November 13.
 As a result, the superstar All-Pro running back has been determined ineligible to play for the remainder of 2018 and he forfeits all of the $14.5 million he would have made had he joined the team at the beginning of the season, CBS reports.

 The Bell saga had been a distressing one for fans and it proved to be a dividing factor inside of the Steelers’ locker room in the early weeks of his holdout.
-But Pittsburgh has been riding a five game winning streak since opening the season with a 1-2-1 record, and it has becoming increasingly clear that they’ve been able to set the drama aside and band together in his absence.
+But Pittsburgh has been riding a five-game winning streak since opening the season with a 1-2-1 record, and it has become increasingly clear that they’ve been able to set the drama aside and band together in his absence.
 During a pre-practice interview with reporters on Wednesday morning, quarterback Ben Roethlisberger revealed that he had been trying to reach Bell to encourage him to reconsider his choice to move on, ahead of the moment of truth, but never received a response.

 “I texted him yesterday before the deadline asking him [sic] saying, you know, I was hoping he was going to show up, and if he decided not to I wish him nothing but the best,” PennLive quotes Roethlisberger as stating.
 “He was a great teammate and football player.
 To each their own on what they want to walk away from.”